SPLA Audit How-to Guide 2024

 and more, depending on your circumstances.

-Most importantly, even if they don't ask you to provide it, find and give the auditor your historical reporting records for the entire period.
+Most importantly, even if they don't ask you to provide it, find and organise your historical reporting records for the entire period.
 Find and organise your SPLA reseller invoices.

 Our advice for the data-gathering stage